SkymanOne/folidity/reports/main.typ

 Ethereum Virtual Machine (EVM) iterated over the idea of Bitcoin Scripting @bitcoin, allowing developers to deploy general-purpose, Turing-Complete programs that can have their own storage, hence the state, written in Solidity @solidity_docs.
-This enabled sophisticated applications that grew beyond the simple funds transfers among users.
+This enabled sophisticated applications that grew beyond the simple fund transfers among users.

 Overall, SC can be summarised as an _immutable_, _permissionless_, _deterministic_ computer program that is executed as part of state transition in the blockchain system @hardvard_sc@eth_yellow_paper.